 Micro USB to micro USB cables have micro USB ports at both ends.

-One end of the cable is generally labeled as “Host,” which you need to plug into the master device.
+One end of the cable is generally labeled as “Host,” which you need to plug into the controller device.

-The cable carries power from the master device at the host end to the other device, while you can transfer data both ways.
+The cable carries power from the controller device at the host end to the other device, while you can transfer data both ways.

 The cables come in handy when you don’t have a charger nearby to emergency charge one device by sourcing power from another.